 U.S. COAST GUARD COURTESY PHOTO

-Coast Guard personnel arrived on the scene about 1:45 p.m. and helped the pilot, who was still inside the plane at the time, to shore.
-Three passengers, who had been ferried to shore by local residents, were already safely on the beach, State Police said.
+Coast Guard members arrived on the scene about 1:45 p.m. and helped the pilot, who was still inside the plane at the time, to shore.
+Three other passengers were already safely on the beach.

 The plane was in about four feet of water, the Coast Guard said.